Cartus/cartus.github.io/index.md

 ## About
 Hi!
 My name is Zhijiang Guo (郭志江).
 I am a Researcher at [Huawei Noah's Ark Lab](http://dev3.noahlab.com.hk/) and a Visiting Researcher at the University of Cambridge.
 Before that, I was a Postdoc at the [Department of Computer Science and Technology](https://www.cst.cam.ac.uk/) at the University of Cambridge, working with Prof. [Andreas Vlachos](https://andreasvlachos.github.io//).
 I am also a member of the [Trinity College](https://www.trin.cam.ac.uk/).

 I earned my PhD in Computer Science from SUTD in 2020, under the supervision of Prof. [Wei Lu](https://istd.sutd.edu.sg/people/faculty/lu-wei).
 I was a visiting student in ILCC at the University of Edinburgh from 2019-2020, working with Prof. [Shay Cohen](http://homepages.inf.ed.ac.uk/scohen/), Prof. [Giorgio Satta](http://www.dei.unipd.it/~satta/), Prof. [Frank Drewes](https://www.umu.se/en/staff/frank-drewes/) and Prof. [Johanna Björklund](https://www.umu.se/en/staff/johanna-bjorklund/) on Structured Prediction.
-I also learn a lot from Prof. [Zhiyang Teng](http://zeeeyang.github.io/).
+I also learned a lot from Prof. [Zhiyang Teng](http://zeeeyang.github.io/).

 **I am looking for research interns to work with me on reasoning with large language models, drop me an email if you are interested.**